 Demographical factors comprise the educational level and background, age, family records, and background.

 Intelligence level – this comprises the person’s ability in question, which includes decision making, charisma, content loaded, knowledge, etc.

 EXAMPLES OF BORN LEADERS

-There are many definitions of leadership, but there is generally acceptable and cuts across all the initial definitions.
+There are many definitions of leadership, but there is generally acceptable and cut across all the initial definitions.
 We all know leadership to be a process through which a person influences and motivates others to accomplish a team goal.
 We will be looking at some born leaders, both present and historical.
-In our quest to finding out if leaders are born or made, we have some examples of born leaders below:
+In our quest to find out if leaders are born or made, we have some examples of born leaders below:

 1. Mahatma Gandhi

 Mohandas Karamchand Gandhi, popularly known as Mahatma Gandhi, was born on the 2nd of October 1869.
 He was a renowned Indian lawyer, anti-colonial nationalist, and political ethicist.
 He became an important part of India’s independence story by employing nonviolent resistance and protest by leading them to freedom in 1947.
 He was notably known for his quotes, motivational speeches, resilience, and leading by example.